bmsohwinc/my-cp/notes.md

 1. Should evaluate all **corner cases** effectively.
     - They will hold clue in easy type problems
     - Maybe even in harder problems.
+    - **Three number problems**
+        - These are very much though oriented, but very simple
     - check: link1
 2. Handling **decimal precisions** with a fraction
     - Sometimes using decimals is hard -- leads to lot of precision errors